kitzberger/songs/Most People.md

-the way your eyes had locked with mine it's been excluding - everybody else could not have cared less if i tried and those freckles - did not exactly help
+the way your eyes had locked with mine it's been excluding - everybody else could not have cared less if i tried and those laugh lines - did not exactly help
 ```